joevegacoding/SpotFinder/README.md

 # SpotFinder
-Spot Finder is an ap that lets you find local popular places around you.
+Spot Finder is an app that lets you find local popular places around you.
 It features specific informations such as The name, the adress, the type of location as well as a gallery of images.

 ## Technologies
 The UIs were built using the LBTAtools for a more simplistic approach.
 The informations were fetched using the Google Places API.
 I used Dispatch Group to make Asynchronous calls to fetch the images.